VIMPAT is indicated for:

 Discontinuation rates due to adverse events

-- Discontinuation rates were 5.8% for placebo and 4.1% for the VIMPAT group1
+- Discontinuation rates were 5.8% for placebo and 4.1% for the VIMPAT group10

-- Reasons for discontinuation in the VIMPAT arm ≥1% were vertigo and diplopia1
+- Reasons for discontinuation in the VIMPAT arm ≥1% were vertigo and diplopia, and all discontinuing patients were on concomitant sodium-channel-blocking AEDs10

 Warnings and precautions

-- With known cardiac conduction problems (eg, marked first-degree AV block, second-degree or higher AV block and sick sinus syndrome without pacemaker), sodium channelopathies (eg, Brugada syndrome), or with severe cardiac disease such as myocardial ischemia or heart failure, or structural heart disease
+VIMPAT should be used with caution in patients with underlying proarrhythmic conditions such as known cardiac conduction problems (e.g., marked first-degree AV block, second degree or higher AV block, and sick sinus syndrome without pacemaker), severe cardiac disease (such as myocardial ischemia or heart failure, or structural heart disease), and cardiac sodium channelopathies (e.g., Brugada Syndrome).

 VIMPAT administration may predispose to atrial arrhythmias (atrial fibrillation or flutter), especially in patients with diabetic neuropathy and/or cardiovascular disease.